How to Apply

 AP Policy

 Curtis follows the AP policy of the University of Pennsylvania, available at https://www.college.upenn.edu/ap-equivalence.
-Foreign language AP scores of 5 may be awarded 3 college credits, if they are in earned a language that is not the native tongue of the student.
+Foreign language AP scores of 5 may be awarded 3 college credits, if they are earned in a language that is not the native tongue of the student.
 No other AP credit will be awarded.

 Requirements for Non-native English Speakers